weberlab-hhu/Helixer/docs/training.md

 # store full path in a variable for later usage
 data_at=`readlink -f three_algae`
 ```

 This downloads and pre-processes data for the species
 (Chlamydomonas_reinhardtii,  Cyanidioschyzon_merolae, and  Ostreococcus_lucimarinus)
 as you can see with `ls $data_at`

+To run other genomes, simply provide a fasta and gff3
+file to the `import2geenuff.py` script according to the help function,
+and supply a species name.
+The example.sh shows one way to do so.

 #### numeric encoding of data
 To actually train (or predict) we will need to encode the
 data numerically (e.g. as 1s and 0s).